sapstern/PO-Directory-API/README.md

   </a>
 </p>

-> Automation Tool For Modification Of SAP PI/PO Directory Objects
+> Java Tool For Modification Of SAP PI/PO Directory Objects

 ### 🏠 [Homepage](https://github.com/sapstern/PO-Directory-API)

+## About

+The program can be used to Change/Copy/Delete SAP Netweaver PI/PO Integration Directory objects.

 ## Usage